 Which Countries Should Give How Much to the Global Fund?

 Over the years, several formulae have been advanced for calculating what might constitute each country’s “fair share” of the Global Fund’s financial needs.
-The most widely-discussed such formula was the Equitable Contributions Framework, a concept first advanced in 2002 within the NGO sector and then further developed by Aidspan, publisher of GFO.
-The basis of this formula is that countries should contribute in proportion to the size of their respective economies.
+The first widely-discussed such formula was the Equitable Contributions Framework, advanced in 2002 within the NGO sector and then further developed by Aidspan, publisher of GFO.
+The basis of that formula was that countries should contribute in proportion to the size of their respective economies.

-In preparation for the June 2005 Replenishment Conference in Rome, the Global Fund prepared a discussion paper in which it outlined five possible formulae, or “contribution scenarios,” for obtaining the $7.1 billion that the Fund needs for 2006 plus 2007.
-(See www.theglobalfund.org/en/about/replenishment/rome.)
-These are:
+In preparation for next week’s Oslo meeting, the Global Fund has prepared a Technical Note in which it outlines five possible formulae, or “contribution scenarios”, for obtaining the money that the Fund needs for 2008-2010.
+(See “Technical Note 1 – Contribution Scenarios in Selected Replenishments”, at www.theglobalfund.org/en/about/replenishment/oslo.)
+The scenarios are:

-Scenario 1 (the “Pro-Rata” scenario): Each country contributes a share of the need that is equal to its share of the contributions given to the Fund to date.
+Scenario 1 (the “Pro-Rata” scenario): Each country contributes a share of the need that is equal to its share of all contributions given to the Fund during 2003-2006.

 Scenarios 2, 3 and 4 are based on each country’s share of contributions made to other international funds, and are not pursued further here.